The Clear Edge

 Current state: Processes depend on the founder knowing how things work.
 The team executes tasks but can’t solve problems independently.

-Target state: Documented processes with decision trees.
-Technology handles repeatable work.
-Team solves problems using frameworks.
+Target state: Processes are documented with decision trees, technology handles repeatable work, and the team solves problems using clear frameworks.

 Automate repeatable tasks using tools: